IvonnaD/IvonnaD/README.md

 🌈 About me
 - Hi there!
-I'm Ivonna, an enthusiastic amateur programmer with a passion for learning and creating.
+I'm Ivonna, an enthusiastic programmer with a passion for learning and creating.
 - I'm constantly exploring new technologies and working on personal projects to sharpen my skills.

 🏆 Goals